jina-ai/jina/docs/index.md

 ```
 ````

-Run the client in your machine and observe the result from your terminal.
+Run the client on your machine and observe the results from your terminal.

 ```shell
 python client.py